pagalvin/tsbook/chapter06_MiscTypes.md

-# Enumerations, Union and Custom Types
+# Enumerations and Union Types

 So far, we've covered primitive data types (numbers, boolean, etc.) and how you can model complex objects using these primitive types.
 You can, in fact, create deeply nested data models using interfaces themselves.
 TypeScript provides additional ways to describe data.
-This chapter covers three of them: enumerations, unions and custom types.
-Note that TypeScript provides even more types such as intersection types and generics.
+This chapter covers two more of them: enumerations and unions.
+Note that TypeScript provides even more types such as intersection types, generics and type aliases.
 Some of these (e.g. intersections) cater to tools writers more than the casual audience I have in mind for this book.
 Generics, on the other hand, deserve their own chapter and work best with classes and methods (the topic of the next chapter).
 This is all to say - we're not there yet, but we're getting close :).

 ## Enumerations